 Introduce regular performance reviews and 1:1 catchups.
 Tell managers to give teammates as much ongoing constructive criticism as they require.
 Reward staff who go above and beyond.

-For example, you could start a recognition program among staff members where employees may nominate their colleagues for prizes or bonuses.
-Bring up successes in the company’s internal communication system to boost employee morale.
+For example, you could start a recognition program among staff members, where employees may nominate their colleagues for prizes or bonuses.
+To boost employee morale, mention successes in the company’s internal communication system.

 You could connect with fitness centers or studios locally to provide employees with discounts on memberships or classes on-site.
 You may also host seminars related to topics like stress management, mindfulness, and nutrition.